alchemyplatform/aa-sdk/site/packages/aa-alchemy/smart-account-client/index.md

 import { sepolia } from "@alchemy/aa-core";

-// instantiates using every possible parameter, as a reference export const provider = createAlchemySmartAccountClient({
+// instantiates using every possible parameter, as a reference export const client = createAlchemySmartAccountClient({
   /// REQUIRED ///
   apiKey: "ALCHEMY_API_KEY", // replace with your Alchemy API Key
   chain: sepolia,